ibm-cloud-docs/image-templates/get-help-and-support.md

 ---

 copyright:
   years: 2017, 2025
 lastupdated: "2025-06-27"

 keywords:

-subcollection: repo-name
+subcollection: imate-templates

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for _serviceName_
+# Getting help and support for image templates
 {: #help-and-support}

 If you experience an issue or have questions when using _serviceName_, you can use the following resources before you open a support case.